-Changes to Clinical Skills II: In response to feedback received from the Class of 2022, the student and tutor package have been reviewed and modified.
+In response to feedback received, the student and tutor package have been reviewed and modified.
 We continue to enhance tutor orientations and information packages to emphasize a common experience and expectations for students.
 We are also emphasizing opportunity to do a verbal case report in tutor packages and orientation and providing both students and tutors with a resource on how to do a case report.